cemulate/manufactoria-editor/README.md

 ### Fancier test vectors

 If you are working on problems that consider non-trivial input strings (containing greens, yellows, etc. or of a particular form), you can directly modify the variable `testVector` anywhere outside the body of `testString`.
-At the point of evaluation, `testVector` is an array containing all the strings that would normally be tested; you can overwrite it completely or modify it in place.
+At the point of evaluation, `testVector` is an array containing all the strings that would normally be tested; you can overwrite it completely or modify/filter it in place.
 The function `genStringsOfLength(n)` is available which will generate possible strings consisting of `B` and `R` of length `n`.
 For example, the last Manufactoria level is to add two numbers represented by strings of blue and red, separated by a green.
 So we might do the following: